DS202-at-ISU/lab-1-lab-1-team-5/README.md

 This is also a line from RStudio ~ Blake

-This is a line from Rstudio - Srishti

-One issue we ran into was committing the file.
+This is a line from Rstudio - Srishti \## Probelems: One issue we ran into was committing the file.
 I had to enter my global email for my changes to commit- Blake
 Another issue was getting the file to show up when pulling and pushing to git.
 We needed to save the file and make sure the check mark was selected - Brietta
 One problem I faced was when local repo is behind the remote version.
 All we had to do was pull before push - Ji Xian Fu

-## Steps:
+A problem I faced was that while trying to pull there was a conflict and need to fix it on the terminal - Srishti

-1. The first step was to clone the repo to RStudio
-2. Then, we all added our own changes to the .Rmd file
+\## Steps: 1.
+The first step was to clone the repo to RStudio 2.
+Then, we all added our own changes to the .Rmd file